Growing population, changing demand

 As Phoenix residents and businesses have become more

 water-efficient, per capita use has declined.
-The chart below is a scatter plot showing the declining trend in water use per person.
+The chart to the left is a scatter plot showing the declining trend in water use per person.
 The declining trend has been quite widespread and has occurred across a broad range of homes and businesses.
-In 2014, the average Phoenix resident used about 29 percent less water than the average resident in 1990.
+In 2019, the average Phoenix resident used about 29 percent less water than the average resident in 1990.

 Where can I find out more?